Posted on

 - create a hostile working environment with inappropriate behavior that is severe or pervasive, or

-- amount to a quid pro quo, where a job-related benefit is tied to a sexual favor.[3]
+- amount to a quid pro quo, where a job-related benefit is tied to a sexual favor.3

 Both forms of behavior are prohibited by state laws, like the California Fair Employment and Housing Act (FEHA), as well as federal laws, like Title VII of the Civil Rights Act of 1964.

-5. Do employee rights include leave to care for a sick family member?
+5. Do my rights include leave to care for a sick family member?

-California workers have both state and federal rights to take a limited amount of unpaid time off from work to care for a sick family member.
+You have both California state and federal rights to take a limited amount of unpaid time off from work to care for a sick family member.

 These family and medical leave rights come from